What is it?

-While the S-class impresses on the numbers front, it falls down a little in the real world – primarily because of its four-cylinder diesel engine.
+While the Mercedes-Benz S-Class impresses on the numbers front, it falls down a little in the real world – primarily because of its four-cylinder diesel engine.

 Because the Mercedes has such a refined and composed nature, it comes as somewhat as a surprise when you first hear the diesel engine fire into life.